| | ||

 As of now, the following fields are supported, all of which are optional:

-description: "Instruments..." # Description of the instrumentation module
+description: "This instrumentation enables..." # Description of the instrumentation module

 disabled_by_default: true # Defaults to `false`